What Are the Types of Physiotherapy Treatment for Children?

 Addressing Back Pain and Neck Pain in Kids

-Even though children are known for their endless energy and playfulness, they can still experience back and neck pain, which can be surprising to many.
-Physiotherapy for children is important to address these issues.
+Even though children are known for their endless energy and playfulness, they can still experience back and neck pain, which can surprise many.
+Physiotherapy for children is essential to address these issues.
 Paediatric physiotherapy uses different types of physiotherapy tailored to each child’s needs to reduce pain.
 Hands-on techniques, such as gentle massage and exercises, are common treatments for children.
 These methods help alleviate discomfort and promote movement.

 Here’s a quick look at how physiotherapy can help: